ghost-254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -name "*.js" -type f -delete : This script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -mindepth 1 -type d | wc -l : This script counts the number of directories and sub-directories in the current directory.
 However, it does not take current and parent directories into account, but it counts hidden directories.

+ls -t1 | head : This script displays the 10 newest files in the current directory.
+With the following requirements: One file per line and Sorted from the newest to the oldest